 The art of learning to learn about Montessori

-Montessori, educationalist and scientist, stated that:
+Montessori, educationalist, and scientist stated that:

-“if you have learned to learn then you are made to discover” and that “when the hand is trained to work spontaneously, and the will to succeed, to overcome an obstacle, the conscience is enriched by something very different from a simple cognition: It is the awareness of one’s value “.
+“if you have learned to learn then you are made to discover” and that “when the hand is trained to work spontaneously, and the will to succeed to overcome an obstacle, the conscience is enriched by something very different from a simple cognition: It is the awareness of one’s value. ”

 This means that if you learn to learn on your own, knowledge becomes meaningful and valuable and not, therefore, merely a mnemonic and abstract learning imposed by someone else.
 For Montessori, the freedom to choose what to learn was precious for her children.
-It meant making them free to aspire, to be autonomous, to grow, and develop their ideas about the world, to use their imagination and creativity in their activities; It was not just a method but an approach to life.
+It meant making them free to aspire, be autonomous, grow, and develop their ideas about the world, use their imagination and creativity in their activities; It was not just a method but an approach to life.

 Learning to learn and Metacognition

-Metacognition indicates the awareness and control that each of us has on our cognitive process and represents, therefore, the ability to know and analyse our thoughts to identify the best strategies to control our learning processes.
+Metacognition indicates the awareness and control that each of us has on our cognitive process and represents, therefore, the ability to know and analyze our thoughts to identify the best strategies to control our learning processes.

-• Stimulate observation of the procedures for resolving a problem, rather than focusing on the solution.
+• Stimulate observation of the procedures for resolving a problem rather than focusing on the solution.
 In this way, children are stimulated to problem-solving rather than expecting answers already given.

 • Reflect on responses while playing.
-It is essential to ask the child “Why did you make this choice and not another?
+It is essential to ask the child, “Why did you make this choice and not another?
 Are there any other ways to solve the problem? “.

 • Teaching to plan times and activities.